Loopring/protocols/packages/loopring_v3/DESIGN.md

 `SignedOffchainWithdrawal`s can be sent to the Operators for commitment.

-#### Onchain Withdrawal Request
+### On-chain Withdrawal Request

 A user calls `withdraw` and the request is added to the withdrawal chain.
-See [here](#onchain-depositwithdraw-request-handling) how onchain requests are handled.
+See [here](#on-chain-depositwithdraw-request-handling) how on-chain requests are handled.

 ## Ring Settlement

 The ring settlement is just as in protocol 2 with some limitations:
 - Only 2 order rings
 - No P2P orders (always use fee token)
-- No onchain registration of orders
+- No on-chain registration of orders
 - No fee waiving mechanism with negative percentages (which would pay using order fees, greatly increasing the number of constraints)

+Orders and order-matching are still completely off-chain.

-Rings are still automatically scaled to fill the orders as much as possible with the available funds in the merkle tree at the time of settlement.
+Rings are automatically scaled to fill the orders as much as possible with the funds available in the Merkle tree at the time of settlement.
 The order that pays the margin (if there is any) needs to be the first order in the ring.

+We fully support partial order filling.
+How much an order is filled is [stored in the Merkle tree](#Order-Aliasing).
+No need for users to re-sign anything if the order wasn't filled completely in a single ring.
+The order can be included in as many rings as necessary until it is completely filled.
+A user only needs to sign his order a single time.

-### Orders accepted in the circuit
+### Rings accepted in the circuit

 Only 'valid' rings can be included in a circuit.
 With 'valid' we mean rings and orders that are completely valid (signatures correct, order data correct,...), but may not result in actually filling the orders.
 As a general rule of thumb: if the ring-matcher cannot fully control the parameter used for the rings settlement we allow the ring settlement to gently fail by not doing any token transfers.
 Rings that are never valid cannot be included in a block.